 Healthy fats are monounsaturated fatty acids and polyunsaturated fatty acids.
 Omega-3 fatty acids and omega-6 fatty acids are polyunsaturated fatty acids.

 Monounsaturated fatty acids

 Monounsaturated fat is present in peanut oil, canola oil, and Olive oil.
 These oils are liquid at room temperature but solidify at freezing temperatures.
 Monounsaturated fats improve blood High-Density Lipoproteins (HDL) cholesterol levels and reduce LDL levels and hence are good for your heart.
 High-density lipo-proteins take up excess cholesterol and take it back to the liver.

 Polyunsaturated Fatty acids

-The oils that are rich in polyunsaturated fatty acids are walnut oil, sunflower oil and canola oil.
+The oils that are rich in polyunsaturated fatty acids are walnut oil, sunflower oil, and canola oil.
 Polyunsaturated fatty acids are rich in omega-3 and omega-6 fatty acids.
 Omega-3 fatty acids have anti-inflammatory and heart-friendly benefits.
-Polyunsaturated fatty acids are always liquid both at room and freezing temperature.
+Polyunsaturated fatty acids are always liquid both at room and freezing temperatures.
 These are also heart-friendly fats.
-Best oil for cooking in India has these fats.
+The best oil for cooking in India has these fats.

 Top Three Oils Picks